elliot/vector/website/components/sources/docker.md

 >
 > — developers

-So you want to collect your Docker logs and send them somewhere?
+So test you want to collect your Docker logs and send them somewhere?
 Sounds simple!
 Sadly, it is not.
 When you account for integrating with the Docker API, parsing, enriching, buffering, batching, retrying, handling back-pressure, load shedding, and fanning-out you quickly realize this is not so easy.
 Fear not though!
 This